nabilahintaka/Web-Scraping/README.md

-# Web Scraping - Portofolio
+# Web Scraping

-Welcome to my Data Analyst Portfolio!
-I am a data analyst with experience in using various tools and technologies.
-I am proficient in data tools such as Python, SQL, BigQuery, Excel, Power BI, Tableau and Looker Studio.
+Data collection using Web Scraping to analyze skincare sales from female daily.
+The obtained data is then processed and saved in CSV format for further analysis or storage in a database.

-This is a repository to showcase my data analytics skills and projects that i get during my studies using Jupyter Notebook
+This is a repository to showcase my data analytics skills and projects that i get during my studies using Jupyter Notebook and PostgreSQL

 # Objectives
 - Able to retrieve data from internet sources with Web Scraping.